 '''

 EXEC SOL

+DISCONNECT db1;

+EXEC SQL

 SET DATABASE db1 = 'employee.ib';

 EXEC SQL

-CONNECT db1:
+CONNECT db1;

 '''

 To access more than one database using DSQL, create a separate source file module for each database, and use low-level API calls to attach to the databases and access data.
 For more information about accessing databases with API calls, see the API Guide.
 For more information about SQL database statements, see Chapter 3, "Working with Databases."